 I found out that dry ice would likely damage the delicate wooden and metal parts that make a piano work, which meant that idea was out.
 It was a short leap to just setting the piano on fire.

 Pianos have been set on fire before: in 1968, composer Annea Lockwood wrote a piece called “Piano Burning” that requires a piano to suffer the fate indicated in the title; in 2008, Yōsuke Yamashita played a burning piano on the beach, dressed in a silvery firefighter’s suit.
 But what I discovered is that there are no professional photographs of pianists at a flaming piano.

 This was the impetus I needed to make this project a reality.
 First, I needed a piano.
 The average piano’s size means they’re quite inconvenient when they’re no longer wanted–finding someone offering one for free in exchange for removal wasn’t difficult.
-I borrowed a trailer, and with some heavy logistics and lifting both, the piano was transported to its final resting place: the burn pile patch on my mother-in-law’s property south of Xenia.
+I borrowed a trailer, and with some heavy logistics and lifting both, the piano was transported to its final resting place: the burn pile patch on a property south of Xenia.

 Preparations were complete, lightstands were in place, and our pianist was dressed to the nines and ready to perform.
 The only step left was to light the piano.
 This proved more difficult than I expected.
 (Although, perhaps it’s a comfort to know a giant piece of well-dried wood could not easily catch fire.)
 Eventually enough tinder and lighter fluid prevailed, and we were off to the races.

 The fire was underwhelming at first, a few flames here and there but mostly smoke.
 I circled the piano as Matt obligingly plunked the now-dead keys.
 There was nothing left to do but wait until that precarious point in time when the flames were substantial enough to make a worthwhile photo, but before they threatened our intrepid pianist.